Last updated on .

 Recinto del Pensamiento has an easy to moderate guided tour that can be done by visitors of all ages.
 Admission is COP$30,000 (as of April 2025).
 They’re in Spanish and last about 2 to 2 ½ hours.
 Tours run Tuesday through Friday at 9am, 11am, 1pm, and 3pm, and hourly from 9am to 3pm on weekends and holidays.
 Check the official website for more info.

-Next, we were served fresh coffee and sat quietly to watch local hummingbirds feed.
+We were served a fresh cup of coffee and sat quietly to watch local hummingbirds feed.
 The guide talked about the life of the hummingbirds and their importance to the balance of nature.
+26 species of hummingbirds visit Recinto del Pensamiento.

 Telesilla